 Smoking: It can lead to increased bone loss

 Alcohol: Excessive alcohol consumption is harmful to bones

 If left untreated osteoporosis can worsen with time.
 As bones become weaker and thinner, they tend to break more easily.
-A fracture can happen due to a fall or even due to strong cough or sneeze.
+A fracture can happen due to a fall or even due to a strong cough or sneeze.
 Compression fractures can also happen which can cause back or neck pain and loss of height.
 This happens when vertebrae in your backbone break due to normal pressure of the spine.

 A nutritious diet and physical activity are the two main factors responsible for keeping your bones strong and healthy.

 Calcium: Calcium is an important nutrient for bone growth.
 Many studies have shown that calcium deficiency is related to low bone mass, increased bone loss and fractures.
 National nutrition surveys have demonstrated that most people consume less than half the recommended amount of calcium.